mid2SUPAERO/LaTOM/README.md

-This package has been developed by **Alberto FOSSA'** and **Giuliana Elena MICELI** as part of the MAE2 Research Project **"Optimal Control of Trajectory for a Reusable Lunar Lander in OpenMDAO/dymos"**
+This package has been developed by **Alberto FOSSA'** and **Giuliana Elena MICELI** as part of the MAE2 Research Project **"Optimal Control of Trajectory of a Reusable Launcher in OpenMDAO/dymos"**

 ## Authors